skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

 Now that the environment is prepared, we can proceed with installing and configuring CycleCloud on the CycleCloud host VM.
 This step lays the foundation for managing and scaling HPC workloads effectively.

-1 - Retrieve the public IP of the CycleCloud host VM and install CycleCloud CLI on the host VM:
+1 - Retrieve the public IP of the CycleCloud host VM and install the CycleCloud CLI on the host VM:

 ```bash
 az vm show -d \